 For example, Rachel Gupta turned 10 years as an in-house counsel into a profitable mediation business.

 You don’t need a law degree, but you do need an undergraduate degree.
-Mediators tend to specialize in a specific industry, like sport, finance, real estate, etc. It’s a good option for someone who has a lot of industry knowledge and wants a change of path.
+Mediators tend to specialize in a specific industry, like sports, finance, real estate, etc. It’s a good option for someone who has a lot of industry knowledge and wants a change of path.

 Need to know: